Sleep Apnea & Snoring Appliances in Amherst, NH

 The two main appliance types are tongue-retaining appliances and mandibular-positioning appliances.
 Tongue-retaining appliances hold your tongue forward using light suction.
 This prevents your tongue from closing off your airway, allowing you to breathe.
 The mandibular-positioning appliances hold your jaw in a forward position, which indirectly holds the tongue forward and stabilizes your jaw.

-If you (or your loved ones) suffer from snoring or sleep apnea, contact us today to schedule a consultation and find out how we can help!
+If you (or your loved ones) suffer from snoring or sleep apnea, contact us today to schedule a dental appointment and find out how we can help!